All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 It is far too easy for casual or binge drinking to become habitual, developing into addiction and finally dependence.

 If you are suffering from addiction, whether to alcohol or any other substance, Rehab 4 Alcoholism is here to help.

 Our expert advisers will give you the best match with a rehab in Leicestershire, providing you with all the information you need to take the first step in achieving sobriety.

 When most people think of addiction, they may first think of the negative depictions across popular media and TV, seeing these ‘addicts’ on-screen that are often far from the truth.

-For these reasons addiction is also considered a disease and not the ‘moral failure’ of an individual as many may think.
+For these reasons, substance use disorder is also considered a disease and not the ‘moral failure’ of an individual as many may think.

 In fact, long-term drug abuse can change the way the brain is wired, often affecting thought patterns to a point where it may be impossible to stop without external help.

 In these cases, these individuals should never feel ashamed or embarrassed to come forward with their problems.

 There are thousands of service providers and resources available across the UK to help and support them through every stage of the rehabilitation process.